 - Neighboring streets

 - Signalized intersections

 - Neighboring driveways

 - Median openings

 - Freeway interchange ramps

-- Bus stops
+- Bus stops.

 The way to measure distance between driveways and neighboring streets is defined in Administrative Rule Chapter 14-97 and shown in Standard Index 515.
+See Exhibit 56.

-Exhibit 56 shows how the distance between driveways is measured from the two closest edges of the driveway (or its projected edge line at the edge of travel way).
+Notice how it's measured from the two closest edges of the driveway (or its projected edge line at the edge of travel way).
+You can see how this is done in the following diagrams.

-Source: Adapted from Standard Index 515

-DRIVEWAYS NEAR INTERSECTIONS (CORNER CLEARANCE)
+Source: Adapted from Standard Index 515 DRIVEWAYS NEAR INTERSECTIONS (CORNER CLEARANCE)